About

 Amja

 Yes.
-Community-rooted workshops are facilitated by Amja through our nonprofit platform, Let Art Be Your Becoming CIC.
+Community-rooted workshops are facilitated by Amja through our nonprofit platform, Let Art Be Your Becoming .

 We offer flexible pricing for charities, CICs, and councils working with women, young people, or communities facing adversity.